Import your spaces and pages from Confluence into a ClickUp Doc.

 - There is no option to delete uploaded content from an import summary screen.

-- Older versions of Confluence using an export format that is different from the current version may import incomplete page structure and/or page titles may contain additional characters.
+- Older versions of Confluence use an export format that is different from the current version may import incomplete page structure and/or page titles may contain additional characters.

 - An entire Confluence space will be imported as a single Doc with subpages.